shayanali4/blog-app/README.md

 ### Server Actions

-Server actions are used to interact with the database, as seen in the `src/actions` directory.
+Server actions are used to interact with the database as seen in (`src/actions`) directory.

 ## 📌 Pagination